Calindra/metabase-pulses/README.md

 ### Metabase Pulses

 Send metabase pulses exactly as they're shown!
-This workaround a current metabase limitation due different render engines between the browser (view engine) and the server (pulses engine).
+This workaround a current metabase limitation due different render engines IN the browser (view engine) and server (pulses engine).

 This is a temporary project and should be considered obsolete when the following issue is implemented: [Different chart rendered in pulse from question](https://github.com/metabase/metabase/issues/5493)